Todo Mundo no Rio: Economic impact and outlook

 The success of Madonna's show, which generated an economic impact of around R$300 million, provided a strong argument for continuing the project.
 In an interview with the PodK Liberados podcast, Mayor Eduardo Paes stated:

 "Are you going to spend public money on Lady Gaga?
 I will.
 I spent on Madonna too.
 Do you know why?
 Because it fills all the hotels, fills all the restaurants."These positive results reinforce the expectation that the megashows will not only promote culture but also boost the local economy, benefiting sectors such as hospitality and dining.
 It is expected that the positive results of the project will encourage the continuation and strengthening of this series of events, attracting new partnerships and sponsors for future editions.
 Moreover, the Todo Mundo no Rio project reinforces the image of Rio de Janeiro as a global city capable of hosting large-scale cultural events with international appeal.

 Program and show history

-The table below presents the history of the shows held and the outlook for future editions:
+The table below presents the history of the shows held.